 Seek Legal Representation From A Criminal Defense Attorney Today

 The penalties for any assault and battery conviction—even if it’s just a “simple” assault or battery—are serious.
 Being convicted of assault or battery could affect your family, career, finances, and reputation.
 This is true regardless of whether you are convicted of misdemeanor or felony assault or battery.
-That’s why it’s so important to aggressively fight your assault and battery charges with the help of a skilled criminal defense attorney.
+That’s why it’s so important to aggressively fight your assault and battery charges with the help of a skilled criminal defense attorney in Tampa.

 If you are being accused of committing assault and battery, it’s in your best interest to seek legal representation from an experienced criminal defense attorney at Carlson Meissner Hart & Hayslett.
 There is far too much on the line to try to handle your criminal case on your own.
 Our attorneys know how much is at stake, which is why we will work tirelessly to reach the best possible outcome in your case.
 Contact us today to schedule a free consultation regarding your case.